PseudoMon/nononsensebasicjs/docs/events.md

 </script>
 ```

-In the above example, `this` refers to the textbox.
-I then hand that over to the function, renaming it to `box`.
-Renaming it is just to be safe since `this`  can mean something else here.
+In the above example, `this` refers to the textbox element.
+I then hand that over to the function, renaming it to `box` in the process.
+Renaming it is just a precaution since `this`  can mean something else here.
 Feel free to name it whatever else you like.

 You can then treat that variable as if we **Get** that element through `getElementById()`.
 You can access and set everything (`style`, `innerHTML`, attributes) the same way as before.

+(For more about `this`, you can just google "js this".
+[This W3Schools page](https://www.w3schools.com/js/js_this.asp) has a pretty good explanation.)

 ## Adding Event Handlers Straight from the Script
 In addition to adding an event handler as attributes to the element, you can also add them using the function `addEventListener()`.